 POSTILLION – Short cut-away jacket of blue, with facings of white, trimmed with gold braid.
 Blue waistcoat, bound gold braid.
 Drab knee breeches that are tied with rosettes.
 White stockings.
 Powdered hair.
 Low square top hat, turned up at the sides, and bound with gold braid.

-REPUBLIQUE FRANCAISE (Female) – Classical dress of white or pale grey cashmere, trimmed with gold; with a long flowing skirt, loose low bodice, confined by oxidized silver belt; hanging sleeves from the shoulders; a tricolor scarf draped from the right shoulder, a Phrygian cap of scarlet cloth, with “Liberté” worked in gold, and a tricolor cockade.
-Another version might be have a white jacket bodice over tricolor striped skirt; blood-red sash; red cap of liberty, flag in hand, or sword.
+REPUBLIQUE FRANCAISE (Female) – French masquerade ball costumes involved three different versions of this with the first being a classical dress of white or pale grey cashmere, trimmed with gold; with a long flowing skirt, loose low bodice, confined by oxidized silver belt; hanging sleeves from the shoulders; a tricolor scarf draped from the right shoulder, a Phrygian cap of scarlet cloth, with “Liberté” worked in gold, and a tricolor cockade.
+Another version might have a white jacket bodice over tricolor striped skirt; blood-red sash; red cap of liberty, flag in hand, or sword.
 A third version would be a red cap with tricolor rosette, tricolor skirt and overskirt looped up.

 RICHELIEU – Close-fitting robe of black.
 Purple baretta edged with deep lace.
 Scarlet cloak and train.
 Scarlet wide-brimmed hat, hanging down the back.